A User Guide for the RPNCalc Calculator

 My Brief History of RPNCalc

-I studied Engineering in college and used the HP15C calculator (yes, I'm old.)
-I grew to love RPN and over the years I've used various RPN calculators.
+I studied engineering in college and used the HP 15C calculator (I think that might date me...)
+I grew to love RPN and over the years I've used various GUI RPN calculators.
 However, I failed to find a simple command line version that I liked.
 Therefore, I decided to write one back in 2011.

-Lastly, I didn't want to have to have a big uninstall/install task to upgrade to a new version.
+Lastly, I didn't want to have a big uninstall/install task to upgrade to a new version.
 With RPNCalc, it's just one JAR file.
-You just run it (java -jar rpncalc.jar).
-Nothing to install or uninstall.
-If you want to remove it, just delete the rpncalc.jar file.
+You just run it

 The home page for RPNCalc is located on GitHub.
 It's open source with a very open usage license.

-• Report issues or enhancement requests, please post at RPNCalc's issues page
+- Report issues or enhancement requests, please post at the RPNCalc issues page

-• You can also reach me directly at rpncalc@fross.org
+- You can also reach me directly at

 What is an RPN Calculator?